This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A foot sprain

-is caused by a stretched or torn ligament in the foot or toe.
+is a stretched or torn ligament in the foot or toe.
 Ligaments are tough tissues that connect bones.
-A foot sprain usually occurs during sports when your moves in a twist motion and your foot stays in place.

 Common symptoms include the following:

 - Inability to put weight on your foot

 - Pain, tenderness, and swelling

 - You have numbness or tingling below the injury, such as in your toes.